 The lit-up buildings around the lagoon reflected in the waters.
 The laser beams zoomed around, troubling the photographers but mesmerizing the visitors in general.

-Day 3, we eventually got to see the show at University City Hall.
+On day 3, we eventually got to see the show at University City Hall.
 The city hall became a backdrop for an artist’s imagination.
 We saw two shows here – the first one had more contemporary abstract illuminations using geometric lines and angles.

-Second Video of Sharjah Light Festival
+Second Video of the festival

 Watch the video in HD mode.

 The second show was more cultural and with our 3D Goggles, we could see the falcons flying across the building.
 The colors and music represented the Arab world.
 Bright colors subdued everything else.
 In my mind, I was transported to the era of Arabian nights and I could somehow visualize flying carpets and djinns that would emerge and fulfill all your wishes.
 Alas, the show ended in about 10 minutes or so and I was back to reality.

 On day 4, we went to Al Qasba – a shopping mall with a canal flowing through it and a giant Ferris wheel in white at one end of it – called the Eye of Emirate.